Pradeepkk36/Interview-Questions-2025/Questions_tools_wise.md

 - how frequently do we deploy to production in your current project
 - Current Company project related questions
 - How do you receive alerts in your project and how is it setup
-- interview experience happened yesterday (08-02-2025)
 - So how are you managing the conflict?
 State file conflicts
-- Experience - 8 years's
-- What is blue green deployment explain a project based on it
-- Exp- 6+ yrs overall experience (considering 3 yrs in devops)
-- Exp-: 10.5 years work ex.
-Devops.
-4 -5 years of devops experience
 - What things have you worked and your experience in brief?
 - explain did u done any automation in your project
 - Describe a scenario where you had to introduce a new DevOps tool or practice.
 How did you get team buy-in?,